firebl0od/Scooter_Knowledge/knowledge/processed/themes/brands/segway.md

 - ScooterHacking Firmware users confirmed that fully sensorless launches are acceptable—the initial "brr" noise is simply the controller switching from hall emulation—and this firmware path unlocks speed ceilings without sacrificing factory indicators and buzzers.[^f2pro-shfw]
 - The F2 Pro's stock over-current protection trips near 30 A even if higher limits are set in the utility app, so riders planning power upgrades must accept this hardware ceiling or plan controller swaps.[^f2pro-ocp]
 - Because the F2's BMS cannot detect externally paralleled packs, riders planning add-on batteries were advised to share current through the auxiliary pack while respecting the native 25–30 A ceiling to avoid tripping the internal protection mid-ride.[^f2pro-limits]
+- Firmware updates bumped the Ninebot F2 Pro fast-charge ceiling from roughly 2.4 A to 3.2 A, but the crew still warns against 5–6 A experiments until the BMS proves it can dissipate the extra heat.【F:data/vesc_help_group/text_slices/input_part010.txt†L10734-L10738】
 - Commuter builds should keep current demands below 30 A and leverage sensorless mode for reliable launches rather than chasing dual-motor complexity on this entry-level platform.[^f2pro-shfw][^f2pro-limits]
+- Keep F2 Pro pressures realistic—Cihan’s 46/48 psi slide on polished asphalt prompted the crew to drop a few PSI for wet grip while remembering worn CST casings and rain still erode traction, so log surface conditions alongside pressure changes.【F:knowledge/notes/input_part010_review.md†L35-L36】

 ## Chassis & Handling Insights
 - GT-class stability stems from generous wheelbase and rake, but riders still reinforce the deck and stem interfaces before high-power conversions; controller-mount fractures have occurred on GT and SNSC rental frames when extra weight is added up the stem.[^3][^2]